zp-forks/terraform-provider-discord/docs/resources/server.md

 page_title: "discord_server Resource - discord"
 subcategory: ""
 description: |-
-  A resource to create a server
+  A resource to create a server.
 ---

 # discord_server (Resource)

-A resource to create a server
+A resource to create a server.

 ## Example Usage